 In this post, I am going to give you the info I learned at the time.

 - Why toddlers lick everything.

 - What you can do to stop your toddler from licking everything.

 Your toddler might be licking everything because they enjoy the sensory experience.

 You know what it is like being a toddler (if you can remember that far back!)
 Everything is new.
 Somewhere, they got the strange idea that they can learn more about their environment by licking things!

 Licking things may be giving your toddler some comfort.

-The toddler years are very close to the baby years, and they probably still have memories of being breastfed, and the comfort that brings.
+The toddler years are very close to the baby years, and they probably still have memories of being breastfed and the comfort that it brings.

 To Get A Reaction

 This is the time when kids push your buttons.
 They want to see how you react to their behavior.
-It is a vital part of them learning to be a fully functioning human being (although licking stuff is slightly outside of that, right?).
+It is a vital part of their learning to be fully functioning human beings (although licking stuff is slightly outside of that, right?).